open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 | 10 MiB/sec | 20 alloc + 20 free | 107 µs | 0.011% |
 | 50 MiB/sec | 100 + 100 | 534 µs | 0.053% |
 | 100 MiB/sec | 200 + 200 | 1,068 µs | 0.107% |

+Measurements taken on an Apple M3 Max (ARM64, 64 GB) MacBook Pro, running Linux in a VM under Apple's Virtualization framework.

 For comparison, the CPU profiler measured on the same system at its default 20 Hz consumes ~61 µs/sec (0.006%) per CPU.